-- 65. The general policy of each prescribed business towards the identification and assessment of risk in its client base should be documented and approved at Board level. - 66.
+- 67. The general policy of each prescribed business towards the identification and assessment of risk in its client base should be documented and approved at Board level. - 68.
 For a prescribed business to consider the extent of its potential exposure to the risk of money laundering and terrorist financing it must assess the risk of any proposed business relationship or occasional transaction.
-Based on this assessment, the prescribed business must decide whether or not to accept each business relationship and whether or not to accept any instructions to carry out any occasional transactions. - 67.
-In addition, the assessment will allow a prescribed business to determine, on a risk basis, the extent of identification information (and other CDD information) that must be obtained, how that information will be verified, and the extent to which the resulting business relationship will be monitored. - 68.
-When assessing the risk of a proposed business relationship or occasional transaction a prescribed business must take into consideration information on three areas:
+Based on this assessment, the prescribed business must decide whether or not to accept each business relationship and whether or not to accept any instructions to carry out any occasional transactions. - 69.
+In addition, the assessment will allow a prescribed business to determine, on a risk basis, the extent of identification information (and other CDD information) that must be obtained, how that information will be verified, and the extent to which the resulting business relationship will be monitored.

-- the identity of the client, beneficial owners and underlying principals; - the purpose and intended nature of the business relationship; and - the type, volume and value of activity that can be expected within the business relationship - 69.
-A prescribed business must have documented procedures which will allow it to demonstrate how the assessment of each business relationship has been reached, and which take into account the nature and complexity of its operation. - 70.
+- 70. When assessing the risk of a proposed business relationship or occasional transaction a prescribed business must take into consideration information on three areas: - the identity of the client, beneficial owners and underlying principals; - the purpose and intended nature of the business relationship or occasional transaction, including the possibility of legal persons and legal arrangements forming part of the business relationship or occasional transaction; and - the type, volume and value of activity that can be expected within the business relationship. - 71.
+A prescribed business must have documented procedures which will allow it to demonstrate how the assessment of each business relationship or occasional transaction has been reached, and which take into account the nature and complexity of its operation. - 72.
 Such procedures may provide for standardised profiles to be used where the prescribed business has satisfied itself, on reasonable grounds, that such an approach effectively assesses the risk for each particular business relationship or occasional transaction.
-However, a prescribed business with a diverse client base or where a wide range of products and services are available must develop a more structured and rigorous system to show that judgement has been exercised on an individual basis rather than on a generic or categorised basis. - 71.
+However, a prescribed business with a diverse client base or where a wide range of products and services are available must develop a more structured and rigorous system to show that judgement has been exercised on an individual basis rather than on a generic or categorised basis. - 73.
 The extent and manner of the assessment will be dependent upon the nature of the proposed business relationship or occasional transaction.
 For example, the information available on the purpose and intended nature of the business relationship will vary according to the sector, the nature of the relationship and the role of the prescribed business within the relationship.